Titanostrombus goliath: Phylogeny

 The phylogenetic relationships among the Strombidae have been mainly accessed on two occasions, by Simone (2005) and Latiolais (2006).
 However, Titanostrombus goliath was only included in Simone's analysis.
 Simone proposed a cladogram (a tree of descent) based on an extensive morpho-anatomical analysis of representatives of Aporrhaidae, Strombidae, Xenophoridae and Struthiolariidae, which included T. goliath.

 With the exception of Lambis and Terebellum, the remaining taxa were previously allocated within the genus Strombus, including T. goliath.
 However, according to Simone, only Strombus gracilior, Strombus alatus and Strombus pugilis, the type species, remained within Strombus, as they constituted a distinct group based on at least five synapomorphies (traits that are shared by two or more taxa and their most recent common ancestor).
 The remaining taxa were previously considered as subgenera, and were elevated to genus level by Simone in the end of his analysis.
 The genus Eustrombus (then considered a synonym of Lobatus), in this case, included Eustrombus gigas (now considered a synonym of Aliger gigas) and Eustrombus goliath (= T. goliath), which were thus considered closely related.

 Distribution

-Titanostrombus goliath is found along the northeastern and southeastern coast of Brazil, including several Brazilian states, such as Ceará, Rio Grande do Norte, Pernambuco, Alagoas, Bahia and Espirito Santo and insular regions, such as Abrolhos Marine National Park.
+Titanostrombus goliath is found along the northeastern and southeastern coast of Brazil, including several Brazilian states, such as Ceará, Rio Grande do Norte, Pernambuco, Alagoas, Bahia and Espírito Santo and insular regions, such as Abrolhos Marine National Park.